Mholscher/debtors/doc/source/Clients.rst

 An electronic mail address is utterly simple:

     :email: Electronic mail address for internet use.
 This address is checked to have valid syntax ("format")
+    :preferred: Is this the client his preferred mail address?

 The client can have one or more bank accounts.